chmerdon/GradientRobustMultiPhysics.jl/README.md

 ### Example

-The following example demonstrates how to setup a Poisson problem.
+The following minimal example demonstrates how to setup a Poisson problem.
 More extensive examples can be found in the [documentation](https://chmerdon.github.io/GradientRobustMultiPhysics.jl/stable/index.html).

 ```julia
 using GradientRobustMultiPhysics